alunny/cordova-plugin-spec/README.md

     android:name="$PACKAGE_NAME.permission.C2D_MESSAGE"/>

 Tools using this specification should replace variable references with the correct value, if specified, or the empty string otherwise.

-The value of the variable reference may be detected (in this case, from the `AndroidManifest.xml` file, or specified by the user of the tool; the exact process is dependent on the particular tool.
+The value of the variable reference may be detected by the plugin installation tool (in this case, by reading the `AndroidManifest.xml` file), or specified by the end-user.
+One approach could be using environment variables:

+    $ pluginstall android . ~/my-plugin PACKAGE_NAME=com.foo

+Variable resolution could also be specified programmatically, depending how the plugin installer is called.

 Certain variable names should be reserved - these are listed below.